Williams' body clear of drink-drugs

-Robin had two types of antidepressants in his system when he died, as well as a Parkinson's medication, caffeine and another ingredient found in tea and cocoa, the tests found.
+Williams had two types of antidepressants in his system when he died, as well as a Parkinson's medication, caffeine and another ingredient found in tea and cocoa, the tests found.

-Authorities have said Robin was last seen alive by his wife when she went to bed on the night of August 10.
+Authorities have said Williams was last seen alive by his wife when she went to bed on the night of August 10.
 She woke up the next morning and left, thinking he was still asleep elsewhere in the house.

 Shortly afterwards, Williams' assistant came to the home and became concerned when he failed to respond to knocks at a door.
 The assistant found the actor in a bedroom.